Stuyvesant High School: Planning

-New York City's Superintendent of Schools, William Henry Maxwell, had first written about the need to construct manual trade schools in New York City in 1887.
-At the time, C. B. J. Snyder was designing many of the city's public school buildings using multiple architectural styles.
-The first trade school in the city was Manual Training High School in Brooklyn, which opened in 1893.
-By 1899, Maxwell was advocating for a manual trade school in Manhattan.
+In 1887, the then independent city of Brooklyn's Superintendent of Schools, William Henry Maxwell, wrote a report about the need to construct technical / scientifically oriented secondary schools in Brooklyn and throughout New York state.
+This would follow other examples of specialized high schools, such as the Baltimore Manual Training School, now the Baltimore Polytechnic Institute.
+The municipal architect and engineer C. B. J. Snyder, who designed many of the city's public school buildings, had repeatedly mentioned a need for more basic mathematical and scientific preparation in New York's growing numbers of public secondary schools in the late 19th century.
+The first such school in the city was Manual Training High School in Brooklyn, which opened in 1893.
+By 1899, now positioned as the newly-formed City of Greater New York's Superintendent of Public Schools, Maxwell was advocating for another specialized high school across the river in the newly established borough of Manhattan.

-In January 1903, Maxwell and Snyder submitted a report to the New York City Board of Education in which they suggested the creation of a trade school in Manhattan.
+In January 1903, Maxwell and Snyder submitted a report to the New York City Board of Education in which they suggested creating a school in Manhattan.
 The Board of Education approved the plans in April 1904.
-They suggested that the school occupy a plot on East 15th Street, west of First Avenue.
-However, that plot did not yet contain a school building, and so the new trade school was initially housed within PS 47's former building at 225 East 23rd Street.
-The Board of Education also wrote that the new trade school would be "designated as the Stuyvesant High School, as being reminiscent of the locality."
-Stuyvesant Square, Stuyvesant Street, and later Stuyvesant Town (which was built in 1947) are all located near the proposed 15th Street school building.
-All of these locations were named after Peter Stuyvesant, the last Dutch governor of New Netherland and owner of the area's Stuyvesant Farm.
-The appellation was selected in order to avoid confusion with Brooklyn's Manual Training High School.
+It suggested that the school occupy a plot on East 15th Street, west of First Avenue.
+But that plot did not yet contain a school building, and so the new school was initially housed within Public School #47's former building at 225 East 23rd Street.
+The Board of Education also wrote that the new school would be "designated as the Stuyvesant High School, as being reminiscent of the locality".
+Stuyvesant Square, Stuyvesant Street, and later Stuyvesant Town (which was built in 1947) are all near the proposed 15th Street school building.
+All these locations were named after Peter Stuyvesant, the last Dutch Director (governor) of New Netherland (and its major port town of New Amsterdam) and owner of the area's Stuyvesant Farm.
+The appellation of a specific historical name was selected to avoid confusion with Brooklyn's earlier Manual Training High School.